-Related matters are discussed at more length in [1].
+Related matters are discussed at more length in [2].

-9 Pi in the Digital Age
+9 π in the Digital Age

 With the substantial development of computer technology in the 1950s, π was computed to thousands and then millions of digits.
 These computations were greatly facilitated by the discovery soon after of advanced algorithms for the underlying high-precision arithmetic operations.
-For example, in 1965 it was found that the newly-discovered fast Fourier transform (FFT) [13, 12] could be used to perform high-precision multiplications much more rapidly than conventional schemes.
-Such methods (e.g., for \div, \sqrt{x} see [13, 14, 12]) dramatically lowered the time required for computing π and other constants to high precision.
+For example, in 1965 it was found that the newly-discovered fast Fourier transform (FFT) [15, 14] could be used to perform high-precision multiplications much more rapidly than conventional schemes.
+Such methods (e.g., for \div , \sqrt{x} see [15, 16, 14]) dramatically lowered the time required for computing π and other constants to high precision.
 We are now able to compute algebraic values of algebraic functions essentially as fast as we can multiply, $O_B(M(N))$, where M(N) is the cost of multiplication and O_B counts 'bits' or 'flops'.
 To convert this into practice: a state-of-the-art processor in 2010, such as the latest AMD Opteron, which runs at 2.4 GHz and has four floating-point cores, each of which can do two 64-bit floating-point operations per second, can produce a total of 9.6 billion floating-point operations per second.

 In spite of these advances, into the 1970s all computer evaluations of π still employed classical formulae, usually of Machin-type, see Figure 8.
-We will see below methods that compute N digits of π with time complexity $O_B(M(N)) \log O_B(M(N))$.
-Showing that the log term is unavoidable, as seems likely, would provide an algorithmic proof that π is not algebraic.
+We will see below methods that can compute N digits of π with time complexity $O_B(M(N)) \log O_B(M(N))$.
+Proving that the log term is unavoidable, as seems likely, would yield an algorithmic proof-quite different from current proofs-that π is not algebraic.
+Such a proof would be a significant contribution to number theory and complexity theory.

 Electronic Numerical Integrator and Calculator.
-The first computer calculation of Pi was performed on ENIAC - a behemoth with a tiny brain from today's vantage point.
-The ENIAC was built in Aberdeen Maryland by the US Army:
+The first computer calculation of π was performed on ENIAC-a behemoth with a tiny brain from today's vantage point.
+The ENIAC was built in Aberdeen, Maryland by the US Army: